• Duration18 Days

 Experiencing the stunning mountain views of Mt.
 Everest, Makalu, Cho Oyu, Lhotse, Ama Dablam, Pumori, and many more gorgeous snowy peaks.
 Passing the Tengboche monastery and getting a blessing from the Buddhist Lama would make your trip more treasured.
 Kalapatthar and Gokyo Ri offer you the most fascinating 360-degree mountain views whereas Cho La Pass reminds you that adventure is an easy task.
 Reaching the foothills of the world’s highest mountains and enjoying the unforgettable journey of the Everest Circuit trek.

 We have designed our Everest Circuit Trek itinerary, including enough acclimatization days that will help you to pause and relish the phenomenal landscapes and embrace the heart-welcoming hospitality from the local sherpas.
 Everest Base Camp and Gokyo Lakes trek are the most famous trekking packages in the Himalayas.
 And why not?
-This trek has got all the best hospitality, scenery, and tranquility one needs to escape from their busy life.
+This trek has all the best hospitality, scenery, and tranquility one needs to escape from their busy life.

 We offer different Everest Base Camp Trek packages that you can check on our trekking in the Everest region section.
 Likewise, we offer genuine Everest Base Camp Trek costs without risking safety.
 To know more in detail about Everest Region Trekking, feel free to contact us anytime.